maxrt101/bashrc/README.md

 Useful configs, aliases etc

 ## Installation
-Run `install.sh` script.
-The configs will be copied
+Run `install` script.
+The configs will be installed